tkam8/100-days-of-code/r1-log.md

 **Today's Progress**:
 Spent time learning about Google cloud functions (faas) and databases (redis/memcached, cassandra, hadoop/hdfs).
 When accessing data needs to be fast, the db  you choose will differ.
 Interesting area.
+I also spent a good deal of time learning about variables and scope in Ansible.
+Precedence is pre-defined and ways to access variables from multiple places will differ.
+All about scope and precedence.
+Then about syntax.
+Realized jinja2 syntax is quite more widespread than previously thought...never realized it when using Ansible.